In an astonishing first for Roma and Traveller people, a Romani artist is representing a national pavilion at the Venice Biennale 2022. Małgorzata...

 Soon after her return to the United States, she opened her Harlem studio, the Savage Studio of Arts and Crafts.
 There, she taught pro bono those wanting to learn how to paint or sculpt.
 The space and the demand gradually grew enough to evolve into the Harlem Community Art Center.
 Her cultural contribution to the district rendered Savage an icon of sorts – a proponent for equality and artistry.

 There is an interesting, even ironic contradiction that she generates in this work.
 Busts are usually synonymous with a certain kind of pompousness and authority on behalf of the sitter.
-Yet, this is one of very few occasions where we see not a president, leader, or prevalent historical figure, but a boy from a working class family.
-According to the coordinator for the first monographic exhibition on Augusta Savage, Wendy Ikemoto, children visitors in particular are enchanted by the bust – after all, it is not often that kids get to see themselves in modern art.
+Yet, this is one of the very few occasions where we see not a president, leader, or prevalent historical figure, but a boy from a working-class family.
+According to the coordinator for the first monographic exhibition on Augusta Savage, Wendy Ikemoto, children visitors, in particular, are enchanted by the bust – after all, it is not often that kids get to see their portraits in modern art.

 The sculptor surpassed the caricature, one-dimensional image that was the norm when it came to depictions of African Americans; a sad and shameful relic of the confederate past.
 She shattered harmful binaries that affected her community, showing outsiders that it was no longer necessary for a black person to either belong in the “Uncle Tom”/”Aunt Jemima” categories or be an outlaw.
 The people depicted in her works were just as human, intelligent and capable as everyone else, with profound thoughts and feelings that went beyond what the racist mind conceived.